gurdiga/droppy/README.md

+I forked this repo because I use it.

+### CHANGELOG

+- 8297fce9 Update ws to 7.4.6

+---

 **Development on droppy has ceased because I don't have enough time or motivation to properly support it and because of its outdated technology stack, it became exceedingly boring to work.**

 <p align="center">